RobertSundling/cpp-build-stamp/README.md

 ## License

-Since I barely even wrote this anyway, this project is dedicated to the public domain under the CC0 License.
+Since I barely even wrote this anyway, this project is dedicated to the public domain under the [Unlicense](https://unlicense.org).
 See the [LICENSE](LICENSE) file for details.